 Disclaimer: I don't believe online mahjong is better than offline mahjong, in the same way I don't believe playing offline mahjong is inherently better than playing online.

-However, if you mindlessly spam games "until you get used to the game," you are only hurting yourself.
+However, I do believe that if you only mindlessly spam online games "until you get used to the game," you are hurting your game.

 But don't worry, there is a way to use Tenhou the right way to become a better player.

-When I got the final table of the Shinjin'ou Tournament for NPM Professionals, a lot of people watching the finals live online criticized me on Twitter for "playing too much like a Tenhou player."
+When I got the final table of the Shinjin'ou Tournament for NPM Professionals, a lot of people watching the finals live online criticized me on Twitter for "playing too much like this is Tenhou."
 Hopefully, I can prevent you from going down that road as well!

-I have plenty of local, competitive and online mahjong experience, I play a wide range of players from all backgrounds and skill levels, and that's why I believe I can offer a more balanced view on the online/offline dilemma.
+I have plenty of local, competitive and online mahjong experience, I play a wide range of players from all backgrounds and skill levels, and that's why I believe I can offer a more balanced view on the online vs offline dilemma.

 What is Tenhou?
 Who made it?